 While emphasizing its military connections, USAA makes it seem like they are some sort of charity.
 However, please understand that USAA is a for-profit company, just like any other insurance carrier.
 As such, they make money by taking in premiums from their clients and paying out as little as possible on insurance claims.

 USAA Adjusters Have Tricks to Limit Payouts

-A USAA claims adjuster may try to get you to agree to give a recorded statement (which you do not have to give).
+A USAA claims adjuster may try to get you to agree to give a recorded statement.
 They will then use anything you say in your statement against you if it benefits them.
 An adjuster may casually ask when you realized a crash was about to happen in order to get you to admit fault or find a way to get you to admit you are not seriously injured.

 USAA Delays Claims